 Saint Dorothy Apple Sage Cold Process Soap

-Our Apple Sage Soap is crafted with care using a thoughtfully curated list of high-quality ingredients.
-It contains coconut oil, tallow, olive oil, and castor oil, which provide nourishing properties to your skin, leaving it feeling soft and moisturized.
-Sodium hydroxide is used for the saponification process, creating a gentle and effective cleansing experience.
-Water is added to create the perfect soap consistency, and sugar is incorporated for enhanced lather and a touch of sweetness.
-Salt is also used to help harden the bar and extend its longevity.
-The soap is scented with a fragrance oil that captures the delightful notes of apple, sage, pineapple, and coconut water, creating a refreshing and invigorating aroma.
+Our Saint Dorothy Apple Sage Soap is crafted with care using a thoughtfully curated list of high-quality ingredients.
+It is scented with a fragrance oil that captures the delightful notes of apple, sage, pineapple, and coconut water, creating a refreshing and invigorating aroma.
 Lastly, mica powder is used for color, giving the soap a beautiful and vibrant hue.
 Rest assured, our Apple Sage Soap is made with care and attention to detail, providing you with a unique and luxurious bathing experience.
+Each bar weighs a minimum of 4.5 ounces, and due to their handmade nature, designs may vary slightly, making them unique and one-of-a-kind.

 The story associated with Saint Dorothy and apples revolves around a miraculous event that is said to have occurred during her martyrdom.
 As the story goes, when Saint Dorothy was brought before the Roman governor for her Christian faith, she refused to renounce her beliefs.
 The governor, in an attempt to make her abandon her faith, presented her with a basket of apples, which he said were a gift from her heavenly bridegroom.